wiljam144/digital-garden/content/roadmap.md

 - Add a source code file displayer (Complete).
 - Add an interactive graph (Not Complete).
-- Add tags & YAML properties parser to the build step.
+- Add tags & YAML properties parser to the build step (Not Complete).